- Majors and Minors

 For UM students of Italian written and produced by students of Italian

-Current Issue, April 2017: La Nostra Voce Vol XIV
+Current Issue, December 2017: La Nostra Voce Vol. XV

 La Nostra Voce Vol. XIII